What Is The Ideal Temp For A Fridge?

 3. Minimize Door Openings: Frequent openings cause temperature fluctuations, leading the fridge to work harder to maintain the ideal temp.

-4. Clean Coils Regularly: Dusty coils can reduce efficiency.
-Cleaning them helps the refrigerator run smoothly.
+4. Clean Coils Regularly: Dusty condenser coils reduce efficiency — clean them about every six months.

-5. Check Door Seals: Ensure that the seals are tight to prevent cold air from escaping.
+5. Check Door Seals: Ensure that the seals are tight to prevent cold air from escaping; a quick wash with warm soapy water helps them hold.

 6. Keep It Full: A full fridge retains cold better than an empty one.
 If you don't have enough food, consider using water bottles to fill space.